Coronavirus (COVID-19) - What you need to know

 Here for Swindon: How you can support yourself and others during the Covid-19 outbreak

 Keeping active and exercising

-There are lots of ways to do this safely if you are self-isolating, with a lot of resources online that are free to use.
+There are lots of ways to keep active safely indoors, and there are lots of resources online which are free to use.

 Visit the Government FAQ’s webpage for more information on what you can and can’t do in terms of exercising outdoors.

 Staying active while at home

 Sport England has information on how to stay active while you are at home, including the following:

 - Online home workouts

 There is also a huge range of online workouts, which you can find by doing a simple search on Google or Youtube, for varying lengths, activity types and abilities.
 For example, Yoga with Adriene is a popular yoga channel which offers over 500 free yoga videos which you can do at home.